 He is on the scientific advisory board of several research foundations including The Foundation Fighting Blindness, Owens Mill, Maryland; Research to Prevent Blindness, New York, New York; The Helen Keller Eye Research Foundation, Birmingham, Alabama; Retina International, Zurich, Switzerland; and Retina Preservation Foundation, Johannesburg, South Africa.

-Dr. Elias I. Traboulsi directs the Residency Program at the Cole Eye Institute.
+Elias I. Traboulsi, MD, MEd, is Vice-Chair of Education at the Cole Eye Institute.
 He is also director of the Department of Pediatric Ophthalmology and Adult Strabismus.
 He joined the Cleveland Clinic in 1997 after being associate professor of ophthalmology and pediatrics at The Johns Hopkins Hospital, Baltimore.
 He also is director of the Center for Genetic Eye Diseases and a professor of ophthalmology at Ohio State University.